Jenna-Zhao/American_income_distribution/data/derived/derived_data.md

 ## State level

-For the state level, we want to plot a map to show the 50th percentile of total compensation for all workers in 2019.
+For the state level, we want to plot a map to show the median total compensation for all workers in 2019.
 The steps to clean the [raw data](data/raw/pctl_of_inc_state_w2) are as follows:

 -   Load data by using `read.csv()` function.